RRZE-HPC/OSACA-CP-2019/README.md

 ## A.1 Abstract
 Useful models of loop kernel runtimes on out-of-order architectures require an analysis of the the in-core performance behavior of instructions and their dependencies.
 While an instruction throughput prediction sets a lower bound to the kernel runtime, the critical path defines an upper bound.
-Such predictions are an essential part of analytic (i.e., white-box) performance models like the Roof{}line and \ac{ecm} model.
+Such predictions are an essential part of analytic (i.e., white-box) performance models like the Roofline and Execution-Cache-Memory (ECM) model.
 They enable  a better understanding of the performance-relevant interactions between hardware architecture and loop code.

 The Open Source Architecture Code Analyzer (OSACA) is a static analysis tool for predicting the execution time of sequential loops.
 It previously supported only x86 (Intel and AMD) architectures and simple, optimistic full-throughput execution.
 We have heavily extended OSACA to support ARM instructions and critical path prediction including the detection of loop-carried dependencies, which turns it into a versatile cross-architecture modeling tool.
 We show runtime predictions for code on Intel Cascade Lake, AMD Zen, and Marvell Vulcan micro-architectures based on machine models from available documentation and semi-automatic benchmarking.
 The predictions are compared with actual measurements.